Meeds-io/.github/profile/README.md

 [How to run](https://github.com/Meeds-io/meeds-docker#readme)
 Licence: [LGPL-3.0](https://github.com/exoplatform/.github/blob/main/LICENSE)

+or

+See a Meeds Server in action by joining the [Meeds DAO Builders](https://meeds.io/builders) community and discover more ways to contribute.

 ##
 You can reach us here on [GitHub Discussions](https://github.com/Meeds-io/meeds/discussions), on [Discord](https://discord.gg/7d9Byf4Fz6), on [Telegram](https://t.me/meedsdao) or follow us on [Twitter](https://mobile.twitter.com/iomeeds)